First on CNN Business: Asia's fake pork titan sets its sights on the next 'big' thing - KION546

 Then there is the sustainability aspect.

-Yeung credited “Seaspiracy,” the hit Netflix documentary, with raising awareness of the dangers of overfishing and the need for alternative solutions.
+Yeung credited “Seaspiracy,” with raising awareness of the dangers of overfishing and the need for alternative solutions.

 “It just opens people’s minds [to the fact] that besides the problem on land, we also have problems in the ocean,” said Yeung.